shaanzie/QuickRef/Theory Concepts/Heterogenous Parallelism/Appendix: Some Interesting Questions.md

 ## What is a sound, precise and complete analysis?

-## What is link time optimization and whole program analysis?

-## What are the different types of analysis?

 ## What are DUchains and UDchians?

 ## What are available expressions, live variables?